Charlie Sloth: From Homeless, To Fire In The Booth, To An £800 Million Business! | E199

 TL;DR

-• Fire in the Booth became a revolutionary platform that helped launch the careers of countless artists and established Charlie as a tastemaker in hip-hop and rap
+- Fire in the Booth became a cultural phenomenon that launched countless artists' careers and established Charlie as a visionary tastemaker in hip-hop

 Episode Recap